HEC Montréal: The Decelles Campus: 1970–today

-In 1970, Robert Bourassa inaugurated the Decelles building of HEC Montreal, named "the School on the mountain".
-The students sometimes use the expression "Bunker" to refer to it due to the use of concrete for the exterior facade and the absence of windows.
+In 1970, Robert Bourassa inaugurated the Decelles building of HEC Montreal, also known as "the School on the Mountain."
+The students sometimes use the expression "Bunker" to refer to it due to the use of concrete for the exterior façade and the absence of windows.

-In 1976, the PhD program was proposed, in collaboration with McGill University.
-The MSc program was created the same year.
+In 1976, the PhD program was proposed in collaboration with McGill University.
+The MSc program was created in the same year.

-Under the presidency of Pierre Harvey (HEC 1948), the 75th anniversary of the School was celebrated in 1982 with René Lévesque, then Premier of Quebec, in attendance.
+Under the presidency of Pierre Harvey, the 75th anniversary of the school was celebrated in 1982 with René Lévesque, then Premier of Quebec, in attendance.
 The 7th floor of the Decelles building was inaugurated on this occasion.

-In 2012, the entire building was renovated.
+Between 2010 and 2012, the 3rd and 4th floors were renovated.